 10. Avoid fixating on the person

-The fixation might negatively impact your life and scare your partner.
+The fixation might negatively impact your life and scare your partner away.
 So, pull the plug on unhealthy behavior and let the emotions flow naturally.

 11. Be mindful of your relationship’s direction

 It is good to take a relationship slowly, but you should also keep in mind where and how you want it to go.
 Do you want a casual partner who shares similar interests, or are you looking for a long-term relationship that culminates into marriage?
 It could take a while to reach a particular point, but it is essential to take baby steps in the direction where you want it to go.

 12. Wait before introducing them to your family

 When you are not 100% sure of your relationship, wait for a while before introducing your partner to your loved ones.
 In the early stages, you are in the process of getting acquainted, and having more people involved in the equation might put extra strain on the budding relationship.
 It might even scare your partner.
 Such a big step is too premature since it is too early to tell how the relationship will progress with time.
 So, enjoy your time together and leave the introductions for another time.

 13. Refrain from becoming too controlling and possessive

 When you wish to take the relationship slowly, you might not be meeting your partner every day.
 In such a situation, there is a possibility of feeling insecure.
 It may lead to possessive and controlling behavior.
 Such behavior could be harmful for any relationship.

 In a healthy relationship, it is essential to respect each other’s boundaries.
 Every partner needs breathing space and time to do other things.
 If you try to control your partner’s life and interfere in every aspect, it might suffocate them.